kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

   levels of the hierarchy).
 - All e2e tests for the `CompositePodGroup` API are added and graduated to conformance tests.
 - The recursive greedy scheduling search trade-offs are re-evaluated, and a decision on incorporating advanced backtracking heuristics (such as restricted search depth or bounded branches) is made to optimize scheduling success rates for multi-level gangs.
-- Scheduler bypasses futile scheduling simulations for inadmissible nested child groups during the recursive cycle (e.g. by executing PreEnqueue or PlacementFeasible validations prior to branch resolution) to protect performance and avoid redundant preemption passes.
+- Scheduler bypasses futile scheduling cycles for inadmissible nested child groups during recursion by extending `PlacementFeasible` to execute checks prior to in-memory scheduling (to protect performance and avoid redundant preemption passes).
-- A non-greedy CompositePodGroup scheduling simulation mode is introduced and re-evaluated to mitigate resource stealing and gang deadlock occurrences among sibling child groups in capacity-constrained environments.
+- A non-greedy `CompositePodGroup` scheduling cycle mode is introduced and re-evaluated to mitigate resource stealing and gang deadlock occurrences among sibling child groups in capacity-constrained environments.
 - Support for differing group-level priorities across a single hierarchy tree under basic scheduling policies and separating queueing priority from preemption priority is re-evaluated.